TheLocehiliosan/yadm/README.md

     yadm status

 ## Strategies for alternate files on different systems
-_To feel at home, stay at home._ --Clifton Fadiman
+_To feel at home, stay at home._—Clifton Fadiman

 Where possible, you should try to use the same file on every system.
 Here are a few examples: